Smilla Sundell

-Smilla Sundell (born 12 November 2004) is a Swedish Muay Thai kickboxer.
+Smilla Sundell (born 12 November 2004) is a Swedish Muay Thai fighter, kickboxer, and mixed martial artist.
 She competed in ONE Championship, where she was the former ONE Women's Strawweight Muay Thai World Champion.

 On 22 April 2022 Sundell became the youngest person to ever win a world title in Muay Thai by defeating Jackie Buntan to win the inaugural ONE Women's Strawweight Championship at 17 years and 5 months.

-As of April 2024, she is ranked as the number two female featherweight (57.153 kg) Muay Thai contender in the world by the WBC Muaythai.
+Since 2026, she has competed for the American MMA promotion Tuff-N-Uff, remaining undefeated through her first two professional bouts.

 Early life

 Born in Sundbyberg, Sweden, Sundell started practicing karate at five years old for self-defense.
 She first tried her hand at Muay Thai at 10 or 11, while on vacation in Thailand.
 Sundell and her family moved to Ko Samui when she was 12 years old due to her parents' careers.
 She and her younger sister started practicing Muay Thai at a gym called Yodyut Muay Thai due to a lack of any other sports.
 When Sundell was 15, her family moved back to Sweden.
 But she stayed in Thailand to pursue Muay Thai.
-Running out of opponents in Ko Samui and inspired by watching Stamp Fairtex, in October 2019 she moved to Pattaya and joined the Fairtex Gym, where she currently lives by herself.
+Running out of opponents in Ko Samui and inspired by watching Stamp Fairtex, in October 2019 she moved to Pattaya and joined the Fairtex Gym, where she lived and trained until 2025.